KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 Entropy's crown at IL₁ is not merely metaphorical.
 It describes a structural condition: the entropic being at the metric terminus achieves maximum corporeal leverage.
 From the throne of embodiment, it can extend dispersive influence through social structures, institutions, and systems of control — each one an instantiation of inverse architectural resonance.

 The structural irony is that this throne is self-undermining.
 Entropic expansion erodes the very foundations it stands upon.
-The inverse architect's systems of control eventually hollow themselves from within, producing E₁₄ (Hollow Nest) signatures at institutional scale — structure without coherence, form without vitality.
+The Rival Architect's systems of control eventually hollow themselves from within, producing E₁₄ (Hollow Nest) signatures at institutional scale — structure without coherence, form without vitality.

 \[
 \frac{\partial I_c^{(\text{system})}}{\partial t} < 0 \quad \text{as} \quad \chi_{\text{system}} \to \infty